devicons/devicon/CONTRIBUTING.md

     Create a new commit to fix the SVGs.
   </li>
   <li>
-    Open a pull request to `develop` branch.
+    Open a pull request based on the `develop` branch.
   </li>
   <li>
     <strong>IMPORTANT</strong>: name the pull request <code>update icon: <i>icon-name</i> (<i>versions</i>)</code>.
 Basically, follow the <a href="#overview">Overview on Submitting Icon</a> but replace the <code>new</code> with <code>update</code> in name of request with the above.